 No domain without trademark rights¶

-- Brand and company names: It is tempting to use a big brand name for your shop in order to attract visitors, but in most cases this is not allowed, even when the brand name would address the target group more easily.
+- Brand and company names: It is tempting to use a big brand name for your store in order to attract visitors, but in most cases this is not allowed, even when the brand name would address the target group more easily.
 Many company names are protected by naming rights and must not be used in third party domain names.

 - Names of celebrities: Names of people in the public eye can be protected by naming laws, therefore many first and last names are protected unless they are generic.

 - Typing error domains: Typical typing errors such as ebey.com, gogle.com or amason.com are not allowed as domain names as many big brands and names are often protected from similar character sequences so that these kinds of typing errors cannot harm a brand.
-You can use this knowledge for your own business and protect yourself from any so-called typing error domains.

-- Well-known titles: Whether it is a film, newspaper or TV series, the title of any well-known publications should not be used in the domain.
+- Well-known titles: Whether it is a movie, newspaper or TV series, the title of any well-known publications should not be used in the domain.
 These terms are usually copyrighted and unauthorized use is not permitted.

 City names, authorities and other government entities should be avoided when registering your domain as this could mean your domain violates trademark laws.
-Basically the following applies: A brand violation occurs when someone is profiting from publicity.
+Basically “A brand violation occurs when someone is profiting from publicity.”
 Very big, well-known names such as Mercedes or BMW are not obliged to register as brands in order to be protected.

 Verifying domain trademark laws¶

 Similar sounding word marks or similar logos with existing graphic trademarks are a violation of trademark laws.

-Checking for similarities cannot be done on the above sites, therefore a specialized lawyer should be contacted.
+Checking for similarities cannot be done on the above site, therefore a specialized lawyer should be contacted.
 This article does not constitute as any legal advice and is not intended to replace any advice from a knowledgeable lawyer.